-Tsunade shifted her gaze to the remaining shinobi; for a while, silence reigned on them again, but the two could understand each other without speaking.
+Tsunade shifted her gaze to the remaining shinobi; for a while, silence reigned on them once more, but the two could understand each other without speaking.

 "What do you think?"
 Jiraiya finally asked, his rough voice showing his concern –he had been deeply worried, just like Tsunade had, because the blond brat had wormed into his heart just as much as he had done in hers.

-The white–haired Sannin moved towards the wall next to the window, unable to stand being in small constricting spaces such as that office; Jiraiya sought solace by leaning against the window's frame instead, looking outside.
+The Toad Sannin moved towards the wall next to the window, unable to stand being in small constricting spaces for long; Jiraiya sought solace by leaning against the window's frame instead, looking outside.

 "I am glad they are both back…" Tsunade sighed, shaking her head once again.
 "Many problems will be avoided thanks to Naruto, but…" '… but I am more concerned about Naruto than any of Konoha's political schemes…'

-Jiraiya grunted, understanding her unsaid words and not–so–privately agreeing with her.
-As the white haired Sannin watched, Tsunade pulled out a bottle of sake from underneath the desk, sliding out two small cups from a drawer –she was used to hide alcohol from Shizune and in a moment like this, she really needed it.
+Jiraiya grunted, understanding her unsaid words and not-so-privately agreeing with her.
+As the Sannin watched, Tsunade pulled out a bottle of sake from underneath the desk, sliding out two small cups from a drawer; her skills at hiding alcohol from Shizune were getting better, and in a moment like this they needed it.

-Pouring out the clear liquid for the both of them, the woman let her gaze meet Jiraiya's before the two gulped their cups down.
-The sake burned down Tsunade's throat, and she sighed silently, enjoying the strong feeling.
+Pouring out the clear liquid for both of them, Tsunade let her gaze meet Jiraiya's before the two gulped their cups down.
+The sake burned down her throat, and she sighed silently, enjoying the strong feeling and the warmth.

 "I want to take the brat with me".

-Jiraiya knew that his words would not be accepted easily by Tsunade, but he had to talk with her about it anyway.
-Watching her face, twisted in shock, wasn't exactly a sight he appreciated, though.
+Jiraiya knew that his words would not be easily accepted by Tsunade, but he had to talk with her about it anyway.
+She looked only mildly surprised, but not pleased, and he looked away.

-The mountain's faces looked down at him as if ready to judge him for his following words, and not for the first time, Jiraiya wondered if that sort of protection the other shinobi and the civilians felt when looking up at them was also meant for people like Naruto, who needed it the most.
+The four Kage looked down at him, ready to judge him for his words, and not for the first time Jiraiya wondered if the protection that most shinobi and civilians felt when looking up at them was also meant for someone like Naruto, who needed it the most.

 Shodaime, Nidaime, Sandaime and Yondaime had always thought about Konoha first, and their own lives last, loving the place in their own, personal way…

 Tsunade, just like them, had responsibilities.
-Even if her own love for the village came second only to Naruto's wellbeing, as a Hokage she had to think of the whole Konoha first and foremost; if things came down to that, though, and she had to quickly decide which one to offer her first thought, there was no doubt for Jiraiya as to who would get her protection first.
+Even if her own love for the village came second only to Naruto's wellbeing, as a Hokage she had to think of the whole Konoha first and foremost; Jiraiya suspected that if something happened to make her take a side, there would be no doubt which one of the two Tsunade would protect first, Konoha or Naruto.